localstack/localstack.github.io/content/blog/2023-11-13-announcing-localstack-30-general-availability/index.md

 **Multi-account** and **multi-region support** within LocalStack has been continuously enhanced through incremental updates.
 We've completely reworked the way services interact with each other internally, significantly broadening our support for IAM enforcement in inter-service integrations.
 This structural change is pivotal in advancing our multi-account and multi-region capabilities.

-Several providers, including the new StepFunctions provider, CloudWatch, EventBridge, Glue, and more, have seen improvements in their multi-account and multi-region awareness.
+Several providers, including the new Step Functions provider, CloudWatch, EventBridge, Glue, and more, have seen improvements in their multi-account and multi-region awareness.
 Notably, SQS is now inherently compatible with multi-accounts, thanks to the introduction of a new default URL endpoint strategy.

 In addition, there has been a significant revamp in the way ARNs are constructed internally.
 This change is particularly beneficial for users working with LocalStack in scenarios involving non-default account IDs or regions.
 It ensures the generation of more accurate ARNs, aligning closely with real-world AWS environments and enhancing the overall user experience with LocalStack.